szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1345:** Make Arrows of Fire cause fire damage always, same as Arrows of Ice

-This removes the save from the damage effect, therefore 1dx of fire damage will always be inflicted.
+This removes the save from the damage effect, therefore 1dx fire damage will always be inflicted.

 **Component 1346:** Make Arrows of Piercing always cause at least half of the extra piercing damage

 This makes the arrows cause at least 3 extra piercing damage, when save succeeds.
-When the save is failed, they take 7 extra piercing damage.
+When the save is failed, the extra piercing damage is instead 7.
+This should make these expensive arrows feel like less of a waste when used, especially against targets with good saves.

 </details>